vani-nag/OWLRayTracing/README.md

 # OWL: A Node Graph "Wrapper" Library for OptiX 7

 <!--- ------------------------------------------------------- -->
+## General-purpose computation on RT Cores
+Though the RT cores were built to accelerate ray tracing applications, we show that we can re-structure problems to resemble ray tracing problems that can leverage the hardware acceleration.

+In this repository, we implemented a clustering application (DBSCAN) and k-Nearest Neighbors that use RT acceleration.

+### RT-DBSCAN
+RT-DBSCAN offloads distance computations in DBSCAN to the ray tracing cores and performs other clustering operations in shader cores.
+The implementation and execution instructions are in the [RT-DBSCAN](https://github.com/vani-nag/OWLRayTracing/tree/master/samples/cmdline/s05-rtow) directory.

+### TrueKNN
 ## What is OWL?

 OWL is a convenience/productivity-oriented library on top of OptiX